Belief propagation for general graphical models with loops: Methods

-Once the messages have converged, we can use the equations from the bounded case with modifications analogous to those in the tensor network case.
-In case the graphical model is a (tensor) network, the update equations in Eq.~\eqref{eq: update gm} reduce to Eq.~\eqref{eq: update network} (Eq.~\eqref{eq: tn loopy update}).
+\item Once the messages have converged, we can use the equations from the bounded case with modifications analogous to those in the tensor network case.
+In case the graphical model is a (tensor) network, the update equations in Eq.~\eqref{eq: update gm} reduce to Eq.~\eqref{eq: update network} (those in the SM). \end{enumerate}